postmodern/chruby/CONTRIBUTING.md

 * Tab indent code.
 * Keep code within 80 columns.
+* Global variables must be UPPERCASE.
+Temporary variables should be lowercase.
 * Use the `function` keyword for functions.
 * Quote all String variables.
 * Use `(( ))` for arithmetic expressions and `[[ ]]` otherwise.